 Michigan Fresh: Using, Storing, and Preserving Peaches (HNI100)

-- Purchase fruits that are not bruised or damaged.
+- Pick or purchase peaches that are not bruised or damaged.

 - Wash hands before and after handling fresh produce.

-- Keep away from raw meat and meat juices to prevent cross-contamination.
+- Keep peaches away from raw meat and meat juices to prevent cross-contamination.

 - For best quality and to preserve nutrients, preserve no more than your family can consume in one year.